Sephardic Museum (Granada)

 The Sephardic Museum in Granada, officially the Jewish Quarter Museum (Museo de la Judería), is a small museum in the city of Granada, Spain, dedicated to the recreation of the culture, history, people and traditions of the Sephardic Jews of Jewish Granada.
 The museum, a private initiative, occupies a typical house in the Realejo – the Jewish quarter of Granada before the expulsion of the Jews in 1492.

 Historical context

 Jews have been present in Granada for more than fifteen centuries, during which –and especially during the golden age of Andalusian Jews– they provided the city with many relevant figures, including scientists, writers, politicians and artisans, such as Samuel Ibn Naghrillah, who endowed the city with a system of public baths, or Judah ibn Tibbon, physician, translator, politician and poet.

+In 1066, the Jewish community suffered a major episode of anti-Jewish violence.
+A mob killed Joseph ibn Naghrela, the Jewish vizier and son of Samuel ibn Naghrillah, and attacked members of Granada's Jewish community.
+The event is generally known as the 1066 Granada massacre.

 The Realejo quarter is located in the Old city, southeast of the Alhambra, at the foot of the monumental complex.
 Its origins go back to the Jewish suburb of Muslim Granada, known by the name of Jewish Granada (Garnata (t) al-Yahud in Arabic).